Solar Panels and Batteries

-CMLP Solar PV RebateOffers a one-time rebate of $625 per kW(DC) of installed solar PV generation capacity, capped at $3,125 per service address.
+CMLP Solar PV Rebate: $625 per kW(DC) of installed solar PV generation capacity, capped at $3,125 per service address.
 Residential installations up to 167 kW(AC) and commercial installations of any size are eligible.
+You may choose to have CMLP issue the rebate to the electric account holder or to the project installer.
 There is no expiration date anticipated for this rebate.

 A. Explore Options & Sign a Contract: